univ-of-utah-marriott-library-apple/blade_runner/README.md

     items.pop(2)
 ```

-An implementation to add a some custom data tuples might look like this:
+An implementation to **add** some custom data tuples might look like this:

 ```
 # user_actions.py